 Both grants were matched dollar for dollar by industry, state government and other sources.
 Although funding through the Specialty Crop Research Initiative has now expired, Schmoldt said that USDA support continues through other funding, including the National Robotics Initiative.

 Driverless vehicles central to multiple solutions

-The projects are looking at a number of areas, including autonomous vehicles and platforms, digital pest traps, electronic tree counters and new designs for mechanical harvesting.
+The robotic farming projects are looking at a number of areas, including autonomous vehicles, digital pest traps, electronic tree counters, and new designs for mechanical harvesting.
 The emphasis is on aiding farm workers rather than replacing them.